Trump bans dealings with Chinese owners of TikTok, WeChat :: WRAL.com

 “If goal is to get teenagers to stop using TikTok, I’m not sure an executive order will stop them,” she said.
 “Every teenager knows how to use a VPN (a virtual private network).
 They will just pretend they are in Canada.”

+And it would be difficult to prohibit people from using the apps if they already have them, even if an app-store ban went into effect, said Vanderbilt University law professor Timothy Meyer.

-TikTok is a video-sharing app that's widely popular among young people in the U.S. and elsewhere.
+TikTok, known for its short, catchy videos, is widely popular among young people in the U.S. and elsewhere.
 It is owned by the Chinese company ByteDance, which operates a separate version for the Chinese market.
-TikTok insists it does not store U.S. user information in China and would not share it with the Chinese government.
+TikTok insists it does not store U.S. user information in China, instead caching it in the U.S. and Singapore, and says it would not share it with the Chinese government.

+TikTok says it has 100 million U.S. users and hundreds of millions globally.
+According to research firm App Annie, TikTok saw 50 million weekly active users in the U.S. during the week of July 19, the latest available figure.
+That's up 75% from the first week of the year.

-WeChat and its sister app Weixin in China are hugely popular messaging apps; many Chinese expatriates use WeChat to stay in touch with friends and family back home
+WeChat and its sister app Weixin in China are hugely popular apps that incorporate messaging, financial transfers and an array of other services, and claim more than one billion users.
+Around the world, many people of Chinese descent use WeChat to stay in touch with friends and family and to conduct business in mainland China.

-WeChat also says it doesn’t share data with the Chinese government and never has, and does not store international user data in China.
-U.S. user data is stored in Canada.
+Within China, WeChat is censored and expected to adhere to content restrictions set by authorities.
+The Chinese government Citizen Lab internet watchdog group has said WeChat monitors files and images shared abroad to aid its censorship in China.

 The order against Tencent could have ramifications for users beyond WeChat, which is crucial for personal communications and organizations that do business with China.
 Tencent also owns parts or all of major game companies like Epic Games, publisher of Fortnite, a major video game hit, and Riot Games, which is behind League of Legends.